Rabek009/MoreGamemodes/README.md

 | Enable rope |

 ##### Stop
 Type /stop to end meeting immediately with skip result.
+You can only use this item during voting time.
 Impostors can get this item.
 Depending on options crewmates can get it too.

 ###### Game options
 | Name                     |